Updated May 15, 2023

 - Convert Column Heading to a Number

-- How to use COLUMN function in Excel?
+- How to use the COLUMN function in Excel?

 - How to Change the Excel Reference Style?